-In 2013: the FDA announced it was studying the Januvia’s link to pancreatitis and possibly pancreatic cancer and they found that there was no cause for concern with safety risks in a new study linking Januvia and other DPP-4’s to pancreatitis.
+In 2013: The FDA announced it was studying Januvia’s link to pancreatitis and possibly pancreatic cancer and they found that there was no cause for concern with safety risks in a new study linking Januvia and other DPP-4’s to pancreatitis.
 But they claimed that its review was ongoing.

-In 2015, the FDA warned that Januvia and Janumet could cause severe joint pain.
+In 2015: U.S. Food and Drug Administration warned that Januvia and Janumet could cause severe joint pain.

 - To improve glycaemic control in combination with metformin when diet and exercise plus metformin alone were not successful in glycaemic control.

-JANUMET is an oral enzyme-inhibiting medicine that, along with diet and exercise, helps lower blood sugar in adults with type 2 diabetes.
-For lowering blood sugar, it:
+Janumet is an oral enzyme-inhibiting medicine that, along with diet and exercise, helps lower blood sugar in adults with type 2 diabetes.
+For lowering blood sugar, it helps:

-- Helps your body more effectively use the insulin that it makes
+- Your body more effectively use the insulin that it makes

-- Helps decrease excess sugar that your liver makes
+- Decrease excess sugar that your liver makes

 Januvia is a part of the class of diabetes medications called DPP-4 inhibitors.
 It blocks DPP-4, allowing incretin to stay in the blood longer and continue stimulating the pancreas into making more insulin to remove excess sugar.